alchemical-lich/alchemical-lich.github.io/_posts/2024-3-24-DG-Campaign.md

 - H Cell has been dispatched to Yosemite National Park for OPERATION FULMINATE.

-- The Team (Kreese, Krause, Seans) arrives at the Racnhero Falls Trailhead Ranger Station and begins questioning BRANDON MCGILL.
+- The Team (Kreese, Krause, Seans) arrives at the Ranchero Falls Trailhead Ranger Station and begins questioning BRANDON MCGILL.
 They discover strange scars on his body and a suspicious tattoo on his neck.

 - They investigate Brandon's disappearance, his report of tall strangers, a deep cave, and two other kids.
 They find suggestive evidence children have been going missing in Yosemite since at least 1914.